kawadia/whatsapp-mcp-read-only/README.md

 This is a Model Context Protocol (MCP) server for WhatsApp.

-With this you can search and read your personal Whatsapp messages (including images, videos, documents, and audio messages), search your contacts and send messages to either individuals or groups.
-You can also send media files including images, videos, documents, and audio messages.
+With this you can search and read your personal WhatsApp messages (including images, videos, documents, and audio messages) and search your contacts.
+Sending messages has been disabled in this read-only version.

 It connects to your **personal WhatsApp account** directly via the Whatsapp web multidevice API (using the [whatsmeow](https://github.com/tulir/whatsmeow) library).
 All your messages are stored locally in a SQLite database and only sent to an LLM (such as Claude) when the agent accesses them through tools (which you control).